Think. Do. Make a Difference.

 The American Democracy Project for Civic Engagement (ADP) is a national, multi-campus initiative that seeks to foster informed American civic engagement.
 The AASCU and New York Times sponsor this project and provide opportunities for participating campuses to engage in activities and projects designed to increase the number of students committed to meaningful civic actions.

-The Husky Compact seeks to identify the attributes we strive to develop and strengthen in SCSU students.
+Our Husky Compact identifies the attributes we strive to develop and strengthen in St. Cloud State students.
 Through campus-wide reflection and evaluation, the University will articulate a set of outcomes that will guide all members of the University Community in thinking proactively about their curricular, co-curricular, and extra-curricular choices and how these choices enhance success and learning.

 - Ensuring access to an extraordinary education for all Minnesotans;